nautobot/nautobot/docs/administration/permissions.md

 Some models introduce additional permissions that can be granted to allow other actions.
 For example, the `napalm_read` permission on the device model allows a user to execute NAPALM queries on a device via NetBox's REST API.
 These can be specified when granting a permission in the "additional actions" field.

-## Attributes
+## Constraints

-Constraining attributes are defined as a JSON object representing a [Django query filter](https://docs.djangoproject.com/en/stable/ref/models/querysets/#field-lookups).
+Constraints are defined as a JSON object representing a [Django query filter](https://docs.djangoproject.com/en/stable/ref/models/querysets/#field-lookups).
 This is the same syntax that you would pass to the QuerySet `filter()` method when performing a query using the Django ORM.
 As with query filters, double underscores can be used to traverse related objects or invoke lookup expressions.
 Some example queries and their corresponding definitions are shown below.

-All attributes defined on a permission are applied with a logic AND.
-For example, suppose you assign a permission for the site model with the following attributes.
+All constraints defined on a permission are applied with a logic AND.
+For example, suppose you assign a permission for the site model with the following constraints.

 ```json
 {